 He's a ludicrous figure who admits that parts of his book are badly untrue.

-A guy who goes on Bill Marr's show on Friday and and implies that Nikki Haley slept with the president to get the UN ambassadorship, even though she was the governor of South Carolina and a very popular one, and she's conducted herself a class grace and toughness at the UN.
+A guy who goes on Bill Maher's show on Friday and implies that Nikki Haley slept with the president to get the UN ambassadorship, even though she was the governor of South Carolina and a very popular one, and she's conducted herself with class grace and toughness at the UN.

-Uh her campaign advisor uh said today on CNN that she wanted the guy fired, and Hillary Clinton blocked that request.
+Her campaign advisor said today on CNN that she wanted the guy fired, and Hillary Clinton blocked that request.

-And here she is at an award ceremony that's supposed to uh talk about time's up and me too.
+And here she is at an award ceremony that's supposed to talk about Time's Up and Me Too.

-And and obviously she's been an enabler in terms of her own husband, and you're reading a book from a guy who smears Nikki Haley like that.
+And you're reading a book from a guy who smears Nikki Haley like that?

 I mean, she just does not get it.

-People watch award shows like that and they say, you know what, that's why this guy got elected, because Hollywood and Hillary Clinton, they just don't have a clue how they are seen by a majority of the people that are in the world.
+People watch award shows like that and they say, you know what, that's why this guy got elected because Hollywood and Hillary Clinton, they just don't have a clue how they were seen by a majority of the people.

-Well, do you think that's why they would be getting in LA?
+Well, do you think that's why they were seen in L.A.?

 I mean, ratings-wise, that's a quarter of the audience they would normally have leaving.

-All right, as we continue, Joe Concha, media writer with the hill, is uh with us.
+All right, as we continue, Joe Concha, media writer with the Hill, is with us.

 It is so different than what everybody else is doing in cable news, the New York Times, the Washington Post, the three big networks.

-And twenty sixteen was one of the most watched presidential years ever.
+And 2016 was one of the most watched presidential years ever.

 What do you attribute all of this to?